AcademySoftwareFoundation/tac/tools/collaboration.md

 ### Adding people to a committee

-The committee members are those named individuals who have been appointed to the committee.
+Committee members are named individuals who have been appointed or elected to the committee per the hosted project's Technical Charter and any relevant hosted project or working group policies.
 Each hosted project and working group should detail the requirements for membership and distinguish voting from non-voting roles.

 Instructions for adding individuals to a committee in PCC can be found [here][add individuals to committee instructions].
 The specific settings for adding individuals are as follows.